Jockvale, Ottawa

 Jockvale is a community in the Canadian province of Ontario, located within Barrhaven Ward in the city of Ottawa.

 The community consists of a cluster of houses at the intersection Jockvale Road and Greenbank Road, surrounded by the suburban community of Barrhaven.
 According to the Canada 2016 Census, the population of Jockvale was 24.
+Jockvale is also the name of a nearby school.